Notre Dame Cathedral fire threatens to wipe out 'transcendental' cultural treasure

 The Notre Dame Cathedral has long been regarded as a spiritual beacon, architectural marvel, monument to Parisian beauty and a towering symbol of French national pride.

-But the flames that engulfed the centuries-old structure on Monday threatened to permanently demolish that rich cultural legacy, alarming admirers and worshippers around the world.
+But the flames that continued to engulf the centuries-old structure on Monday threatened to permanently demolish that rich cultural legacy, alarming admirers and worshippers around the world.

 Notre Dame, one of the world's most visited and photographed landmarks, is inextricable from French history, Bruzelius said.
-Napoleon was crowned there, and it has hosted other major ceremonies.
+Napoleon was crowned there, and it has hosted other major ceremonies in the pulsing heart of the City of Lights.

-It is also a global icon: the setting of Victor Hugo's classic novel "The Hunchback of Notre-Dame," the luminous backdrop for numerous films, and an inspiration to legions of tourists for much of modern history.
+It is also a global icon: the setting of Victor Hugo's classic novel "The Hunchback of Notre-Dame," the luminous backdrop for numerous films, the subject of a somber painting by Henri Matisse, and an inspiration to legions of tourists for much of modern history.

+It was Hugo's 1831 novel, a gothic romance about the deformed bell-ringer Quasimodo, that helped resurrect public interest in the cathedral, which had been badly desecrated amid the tumult of the French Revolution.

 Download the NBC News app for breaking news and updates on the Notre Dame fire.